bhklab/handbook/docs/onboarding_offboarding/Onboarding/admin_checklist.md

 ### 4. (Optional) H4H Access
 If the new lab member requires access to H4H for their project, they need an account to be created for them and granted access to the lab project directories.

-1. Ask the new member to send an email to Zhibin Liu (zhibin.liu@uhn.ca) and CC Ben, Sisira, and you.
+1. Ask the new member to send an email to Zhibin Liu (zhibin.liu@uhn.ca) and CC Ben, Sisira, and yourself.
 Include the following information:
     - Their UHN email address or TID
     - What directories they need access to: `bhklab` if project is in PGx and `radiomics` if project is in Radiomics
 1. Ben will reply to approve the request.